wyndhblb/fvec/README.md

 won't do anything if the `vector_element` is already there.

+When reading in a `set type` from cassandra/redis one can save many CPU cycles assuming the underlying database has made the `vector_element`s unique.

 ### Maps

-Have a 3rd dimention the "map key" so they expand larger, but note that json + protobufs do not accept "doubles" so there are no
+Have a 3rd dimension, the `map key`, so they expand larger, but note that json + protobufs cannot encode "doubles" as keys (by their spec), so there are no
 `map[double]stuff` types.

     VM{Str|Int}{Str|Int|Dbl} + VM{Str|Int}TP{Str|Int|Dbl}{Str|Int|Dbl}